vandeseer/easytable/README.md

 Since several people asked me to include a way to add hyperlinks within cells I did a bit of research and stumbled across a really nice library named [pdfbox-layout](https://github.com/ralfstuckert/pdfbox-layout).
-Unfortunately that library will not be developed any further, but it still provides a very nice API for creating paragraphs with "styled text" (including links as well as markup).
+Unfortunately that library will not be developed any further, but it still provides a very powerful API for creating paragraphs with "styled text" (including links as well as markup).

 Therefore I created a wrapper cell type (named `ParagraphCell`) which allows to append